 Processing faxed surveys

-- Review fax quality immediately
+- Review fax quality immediately upon receipt

-- Process test page first
+- Process a test page first

 - Adjust verification settings if needed

-- Be prepared for higher error rates
+- Be prepared for higher error rates compared to scanned originals

 Alternative solutions